 FreeTaxUSA’s Deluxe Edition includes all the features available in the Free Edition, plus:

 - Free Priority Support.
 FreeTaxUSA used to charge Free Edition users for priority support – in other words, to get their queries pushed to the front of the line as soon as they emailed or opened an online support ticket.
 That is no longer the case.
 Instead, Free Edition users don’t have the option to get priority support.
 If you want FreeTaxUSA to answer your questions ahead of others, you need to upgrade to Deluxe.

 - Live Chat.
 FreeTaxUSA offers live chat support to Deluxe users only.
-You can reach a live person to handle your queries Monday through Friday during extended business hours.
-This feature isn’t available on weekends or overnights.
+You can reach a live person to handle your queries Monday through Saturday during extended business hours.
+This feature isn’t available on Sunday or overnights.